open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 might not seem a lot, but whenever facing a change like this across an entire system, we tend to avoid it.
 Instead, it is common to collect as much data as possible, which causes an issue by itself.
 Can we dynamically modify service telemetry without those barriers?
-Thanks to OTel [OpAMP](https://github.com/open-telemetry/opamp-go) protocol and the people behind it, I believe that the answer is about to change.
+Thanks to [OpAMP](https://github.com/open-telemetry/opamp-go) protocol and the people behind it, I believe that the answer is about to change.

 OpAMP stands for
 [Open Agent Management Protocol](https://github.com/open-telemetry/opamp-spec/blob/main/specification.md).
-It aims at managing large fleets of data collection agents, and its GoLang implementation is at the Beta stage.
+It aims at managing large fleets of data collection agents, and its GoLang [implementation](https://github.com/open-telemetry/opamp-go/) is at the Beta stage.
 It allows configuration changes as well as package downloads.
 It defines the communication between the OpAMP server and OpAMP client but does not assume any particular client-agent relationship giving it a lot of flexibility.

 In the following example, we’ll create a simple GoLang server, instrument it, and then control it with an OpAMP server and supervisor.
 We won’t dive into